 The Your Voice Matters survey provides insight from APS families, students in grades 4-12, staff, and teachers.
 Topics include safety (school and community climate), health and well-being, voice, and engagement.
 APS and the Arlington Partnership for Children, Youth, and Families (APCYF) partner on the survey to gather information on areas of mutual importance and to deepen understanding of youth and family well-being.
 The survey administration process is managed by Panorama Education, an independent educational survey research company.
 The results are used to inform work across both the school division and the County.
 The data also provides APS with new benchmarks for measuring progress with stakeholders on the 2018-24 Strategic Plan.
 The survey is conducted biannually and will be administered next in January-February 2020.
+Results from the 2020 survey will be available Friday, June 26, 2020 on the Public Results Page.

 Where’s My Survey?
 All Arlington Public School families and staff were sent a survey to complete on Monday, January 13, 2020.
 A reminder will be sent on Wednesday, February 12, 2020.
 If you have an email in ParentVue it was sent to the Primary Email of the parent or guardian listed first on enrollment documents.
 If you do not have an email in ParentVue you will receive a paper copy to your home address.
 If you can’t find the email with your survey link, please email firstname.lastname@example.org and ask Panorama Education to resend the link to your survey.